Towards Consistent and Efficient Dataset Distillation via Diffusion-Driven Selection: Experiments

 \subsection{Experimental Settings}

-\paragraph{Datasets and Architectures.} To evaluate our proposed method on low-resolution datasets, we conduct experiments on CIFAR-10/100~\cite{krizhevsky2009learning} and TinyImageNet~\cite{le2015tiny}, with ConvNet~\cite{gidaris2018dynamic} serving as the backbone.
+\textbf{Datasets and Architectures.} To evaluate our proposed method on low-resolution datasets, we conduct experiments on CIFAR-10/100~\cite{krizhevsky2009learning} and TinyImageNet~\cite{le2015tiny}, with ConvNet~\cite{gidaris2018dynamic} serving as the backbone.
 For high-resolution data, we perform evaluations on ImageNet-1K~\cite{deng2009imagenet} and its widely used subsets, including ImageNet-100~\cite{kim2022dataset}, ImageNette and ImageWoof~\cite{cazenavette2022dataset}, utilizing ResNet-18~\cite{he2016deep} as the backbone.

-\paragraph{Baselines.} In addition to data-matching methods that are effective on low-resolution data: DSA~\cite{zhao2021dsa}, CAFE~\cite{wang2022cafe}, and DATM~\cite{guo2023towards}, we consider recent methods applicable to large-scale datasets as strong competitors. \begin{itemize} \item SRe$^2$L~\cite{yin2024squeeze}, by updating the synthetic dataset using the CE-loss of a pre-trained classifier and introducing soft label matching, was the first method to be feasibly applied to large-scale datasets. \item RDED~\cite{sun2024diversity} significantly improved computational efficiency and performance by evaluating randomly cropped patches with a pre-trained classifier and concatenating them together to generate images. \item Minimax~\cite{gu2024efficient} proposed fine-tuning DiT model pre-trained on ImageNet-1K by using the distribution of target dataset as a regularization to directly generate images. \item D$^4$M~\cite{su2024d} extended the range of diffusion models to pre-trained text-to-image Stable Diffusion, utilizing the cluster centers of latent to generate synthetic datasets. \end{itemize}
+\textbf{Baselines.} we consider recent methods applicable to large-scale datasets as strong competitors.
+SRe$^2$L~\cite{yin2024squeeze}, by updating the synthetic dataset using the CE-loss of a pre-trained classifier and introducing soft label matching, was the first method to be feasibly applied to large-scale datasets.
+RDED~\cite{sun2024diversity} significantly improved computational efficiency and performance by evaluating randomly cropped patches with a pre-trained classifier and concatenating them together to generate images.
+Minimax~\cite{gu2024efficient} and IGD~\cite{chen2025influence} proposed fine-tuning DiT model pre-trained on ImageNet-1K by using the distribution of target dataset as a regularization to directly generate images.
+D$^4$M~\cite{su2024d} and MGD$^3$~\cite{chan2025mgd} extended the range of diffusion models to pre-trained text-to-image Stable Diffusion, utilizing the cluster centers of latent to generate synthetic datasets.

-\paragraph{Evaluation.} In line with previous work, we set IPC=10 and 50 for low-resolution datasets, and IPC=10, 50, and 100 for high-resolution datasets to enable more efficient learning.
-During the training process, we employ a fixed pre-trained classifier to provide soft labels.
+\textbf{Evaluation Protocol.} In line with previous work, we set IPC=10 and 50 for low-resolution datasets, and IPC=10, 50, and 100 for high-resolution datasets to enable more efficient learning.
+During the training process, we employ a fixed pre-trained classifiers to provide soft labels.
 Subsequently, five randomly initialized networks are trained on the distilled dataset, with the average performance of these networks evaluated.
+We use the same evaluation hyper-parameters with EDC~\cite{shao2024elucidating}.